Rosie Duffield: 2nd term (2019–2024)

 Duffield was re-elected as MP for Canterbury at the 2019 general election with an increased vote share of 48 per cent and an increased majority of 1,836.

 She has been a member of the Environment, Food and Rural Affairs Select Committee since March 2020 and was previously a member of the Work and Pensions Select Committee between June 2018 and November 2019 and the Women and Equalities Committee between September 2017 and June 2018 and March and May 2020.

 On 14 April 2020 Duffield was appointed a Labour whip by the party’s leader, Keir Starmer.
 She resigned from the position a month later after breaking COVID-19 lockdown rules when she met her married partner whilst they were living in separate households.
 Duffield apologised and said she accepted her actions constituted a breach of the law at the time.

 In July 2020, Duffield voiced in Parliament concerns about nitrous oxide being sold to and used recreationally by young people, calling for tighter restrictions on its sale.
 Duffield said that use of the drug had become "much more prevalent" during the 2020 COVID-19 lockdown and cited health concerns over its use.

 In June 2024 Duffield announced that she would not be attending local hustings for the general election because of concerns about her security, referring to "constant trolling, spite and misinterpretation".

-3rd term (2024–)
+3rd term (2024–present)

 At the 2024 general election, Duffield was again re-elected, with a decreased vote share of 41.4 per cent and an increased majority of 8,653.
 Duffield told KentOnline that she planned to spend the Parliament "causing trouble from the backbenchers" if she was not promoted.

 On 28 September 2024, Duffield announced that she had resigned the Labour whip and would sit as an independent.
 In her resignation letter, she criticised Starmer's "cruel and unnecessary policies", "sleaze, nepotism and apparent avarice", and "hypocrisy" over his acceptance of gifts.
 She also described it as "frankly embarrassing" that he had appointed newly elected MPs as junior ministers.

 The Sunday Times described her resignation of the whip, less than three months after the election, as making her "the fastest MP to jump ship after a general election in modern political history".